vavoor/pipifax-lang/pipifax-spec.md

 func f() {}
 ```

-Function parameters are declared in parentheses following the identifier:
+Function parameters are declared in parentheses following the function name:

 ```
 func f0() {}